lexicalunit/spellbot/README.md

   - `smotd`: Set the server message of the day.
   - `motd`: Set the privacy level for messages of the day.
   - `size`: Sets the default game size for a specific channel.
+  - `stats`: Gets some statistics about SpellBot usage on your server.
   - `help`: Get detailed usage help for SpellBot.

 ### 🛋️ Ergonomics